vic-ma/howtodismantle.github.io/_posts/2024-01-28-SAP-Production-Build-a-Production-Order-Confirmation-Terminal-with-no-code.md

 ## Get order details from SAP

 Before we work on the SAP integration, let's first take a look at the UI.
-It's just a text box that gets the confirmation number from the user, and a text box that prints the order number.
+It's a text box that gets the confirmation number from the user, and a text box that prints the order number.
 The magic happens behind the button.

 ![image](/assets/2024-01-28/005.png)

 By submitting the confirmation number, we can use the function module `BAPI_PRODORDCONF_GET_TT_PROP` to get more information.
 So we create a SAP data source.

-The following XQL fills the table `TIMETICKETS` and getting the return value in the same table from SAP.
+The following XQL fills the table `TIMETICKETS` and gets the return value in the same table from SAP.
 The actual number is injected into the XQL by using the variable placeholder.
 Make sure to pre-fill the variable during design time with a valid confirmation number, in order to hit the data load button and get some sample data.

 {% highlight sql %}
 EXECUTE FUNCTION 'BAPI_PRODORDCONF_GET_TT_PROP'